-Chicken eggs come in a variety of colors, and since we are looking at the whole process of a chick’s life, we may as well look at that awkward transition between the alpha state and the omega state, too.
-One of the biggest questions people have is “What color eggs will my chicken lay?”
-This is a big question, one that I’ve decided to answer today.
+Chicken eggs come in a variety of colors, and since we are looking at the whole process of a chick’s life, we may as well look the egg too.
+One of the biggest questions people have is “What color eggs will my chickens lay?”
+This is a fun question, one that I’ve decided to answer today.

-For me, the thrill of having chickens begins before they are even hatched, as chickens will need care and attention even from when they are still in their eggs.
+For me, the thrill of having chickens begins before they are even hatched.
+Chickens need care and attention even when they are still in their eggs.
 I don’t know about you, but I love eggs.
 Sure, they are incredibly useful in the kitchen, but if we’re hatching them, we’re not thinking food, are we?
 No, what I’m talking about is egg color.

 The Surefire Way Of Knowing What Color Eggs Your Chicken Will Lay